top of page

 1. Remember that your boss is a person.

-Sometimes, especially when we have a problem with authority, we forget that our boss is an actual human being.
+Sometimes we forget that our boss is an actual human being.
 They have needs and values and desires.
 They have families they love and hopes and dreams and fears.

 Your boss is a person who has had a life filled with positive and negative experiences, and those experiences have shaped them.
 We’re shaped by our families, our communities, the institutions we’re a part of, as well as cultural social norms and even historical forces.